- Hakone’s Venetian Glass Museum – The Biggest Surprise in Town - 19 March 2026

 And the green Chuo line which goes west to east and is handy for stopping at Osaka Castle.

-It also includes all buses in Osaka – except the ones going to Universal Studios or IKEA (should you need a cabinet or some meatballs on your trip).
+It also includes all buses in Osaka – except the ones going to Universal Studios Japan or IKEA (should you need a cabinet or some meatballs on your trip).

 How Many Trips Do You Need to Take to Make it Pay?

-Or, at the weekend you’d be looking at three trips.
+Or, at the weekend, you’d be looking at three trips.

 But, don’t forget, that the pass also offers discounts on attractions… and this can reduce how many journeys you need to take to make back your money.